fr297/MyResume/README.md

-My first cv before my journej in programming
+My first cv before my journej in programming at the beginning of training